 - baseline information, including a description of the environment (biological, hydrological, physical, chemical, etc.), an estimation of the quality of the environment in question and a description of the issue to address.
-Ideally, the description of the environment should be accompanied by georeferenced and dated photographs; - a description of the proposed measures (nature, extent, method, timetable, etc.); - exact locations for the proposed offsetting measures (latitude and longitude, lot number, municipality, regional municipality county, etc.) and property rights; - the fish species affected by the proposed measures, including the resulting fish habitat functions (feeding, reproduction, rearing, shelter, growth, migration); - an assessment of the benefits to fish and fish habitat resulting from the offsetting measures in terms of the significance, magnitude and adequacy of the gains to be achieved with respect to the current situation and relative to the impacted habitat; and
+Ideally, the description of the environment should be accompanied by georeferenced and dated photographs; - a description of the proposed measures (nature, extent, method, timetable, etc.); - exact locations for the proposed offsetting measures (latitude and longitude, lot number, municipality, regional municipality county, etc.) and property rights; - the fish species affected by the proposed measures, including the resulting fish habitat functions (feeding, reproduction, rearing, shelter, growth, migration); - an assessment of the benefits to fish and fish habitat resulting from the offsetting measures in terms of the significance, magnitude and adequacy of the gains to be achieved with respect to the current situation: and - a follow-up program to measure the success of offsetting objectives, including the details of its implementation.
+Offsetting objectives as well as the methods and criteria used to evaluate success (parameters, frequency, duration, etc.) must be clearly identified and described.
+Deliverables must be identified (e.g. baseline information, follow-up protocol, plans and specifications, work report, follow-up report, etc.), along with contingency measures in case success criteria are not met.
+The offsetting objectives and the timelines of the follow-up program (including deliverables) should be compiled in one or more tables.